Dick Savitt: 1950–1953

-Davis Cup snub, and retirement
+Davis Cup snub and retirement

-Savitt had played and won his three early 1951 Cup matches, winning 9 of 10 sets as the American team beat Australia.
+Savitt had played and won his three early 1951 matches in an exhibition against the Australian Davis Cup team, winning 9 of 10 sets as the American team beat Australia in the event.
 Allison Danzig, the senior American tennis writer, called him America's best hope for victory.
-He had also defeated Australia's best other player, Frank Sedgman, in the same tournament.
-Ted Schroeder, who had lost all three of his Davis Cup matches while losing 9 out of 10 sets in the process the year before and who was in semi-retirement, was chosen by non-playing captain Frank Shields instead.
-Five of the top ten players in the U.S. publicly accused Shields of "obvious prejudice" in his choosing the team.
+He had defeated Frank Sedgman, Australia's best player, in the 1951 Australian Open.
+Ted Schroeder, who had lost all three of his Davis Cup matches while losing 9 out of 10 sets in the process the year before and who was in semi-retirement, was chosen by non-playing captain Frank Shields.
+Five of the top 10 players in the U.S. publicly accused Shields of "obvious prejudice" in his choosing the team.
 Without Savitt playing singles, and with Schroeder losing two of his three matches, the United States lost the 1951 Davis Cup to Australia.